mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 the screen or otherwise, code has an interface, too.
 Typically you'll hear it referred to as the *API*.

 jQuery has a concise and clear API.
-When the creator of jQuery, [John Resig], designed the library, he founded the API on two big ideas:
+When the creator of jQuery, [John Resig][]{:target="_blank"}, designed the library, he founded the API on two big
+ideas:

 [John Resig]: https://johnresig.com/